Breathtaking Mars selfie snapped by long-lasting Curiosity rover stars scenic rock outcrop 'Mont Mercou'

-NASA's newly landed Perseverance rover may be stealing all the Mars-related headlines these days, but the long-lasting Curiosity rover is here to remind us of all the good work it's doing on the red planet.
-On Tuesday, NASA delivered a fresh Curiosity selfie that's one for the ages.
+NASA's newly landed Perseverance rover may be grabbing all the Mars-related headlines these days, but the long-lasting Curiosity rover is here to remind us of all the good work it's doing on the red planet.
+On Tuesday, NASA delivered a fresh Curiosity selfie, and it's one for the ages.

 Some rover selfies have been focused on the machine itself, but this one is all about celebrating the Martian landscape, and particularly a scenic rock outcrop nicknamed "Mont Mercou" after a mountain in France.